carla-simulator/carla/Docs/adv_traffic_manager.md

 * __TM-Server:__ when the port is free.
 This type of TM is in charge of its own logic, managed in `TrafficManagerLocal.cpp`.

 * __TM-Client:__ when the port is occupied.
-This type of TM is not in charge of its own logic.
-It gets the information from a __TM-Server__, the one that is actually in the intended port.
-They retrieve the information from the original TM using `TrafficManagerRemote.cpp`.
+It is not in charge of its own logic.
+Instead, it asks for changes in the parameters of the __TM-Server__ it is connected to in  `TrafficManagerRemote.cpp`.

 That creates a clear distinction between having multiple clients and multiple Traffic Managers running: